openeventdata/mordecai/README.md

 ### Explanation:

+The first code block downloads the pre-built word2vec and MITIE models that Mordecai needs.

-The first line downloads (if you're running it for the first time) and starts a pre-built image of a Geonames Elasticsearch container.
+In the second block, the first line downloads (if you're running it for the first time) and starts a pre-built image of a Geonames Elasticsearch container.
 This container holds the geographic gazetteer that Mordecai uses to associate place names with latitudes and longitudes.
 It will be accessible on port 9200 with the name `elastic`.

 Line 2 builds the main Mordecai image using the commands in the `Dockerfile`.
 This can take up to 20 minutes.